-(See also Central Diabetes Insipidus Central Diabetes Insipidus Diabetes insipidus results from a deficiency of vasopressin (antidiuretic hormone [ADH]) due to a hypothalamic-pituitary disorder (central diabetes insipidus) or from resistance of the kidneys... read more .)
+(See also Arginine Vasopressin Deficiency ArginineVasopressin Deficiency (Central Diabetes Insipidus) Arginine vasopressin deficiency (central diabetes insipidus) results from a deficiency of vasopressin (antidiuretic hormone [ADH]) due to a hypothalamic-pituitary disorder.
+Polyuria and polydipsia... read more .)

 NDI is characterized by inability to concentrate urine in response to vasopressin.
-Central diabetes insipidus is characterized by lack of vasopressin.
+Argininevasopressin deficiency is characterized by lack of vasopressin.
 Either type of diabetes insipidus may be complete or partial.

 Etiology of NDI